 reschedule your deliveries, if your shipment is delayed.

 One note about tracking your shipments.
-For a lot of areas Avon uses a hybrid shipping system where they use a private carrier service to transport the orders from the distribution center in Ohio to a UPS hub closer to your town.
-Typically UPS is only in possession of your package for the last day of transit.
-As a result when you go to track your order UPS will just show they are waiting for the package, so don’t panic if it’s been a few days and UPS still doesn’t show an expected delivery date.
-Be sure to sign up for the free UPS MyChoice program to get alerts about the progress of your packages.
+For a lot of areas Avon uses a hybrid shipping system where they use a private carrier service to transport the orders from the distribution center in Ohio to a carrier hub closer to your town.
+Typically UPS or your local delivery company is only in possession of your package for the last day of transit.
+As a result when you go to track your order the tracking will just show they are waiting for the package, so don’t panic if it’s been a few days and your carrier still doesn’t show an expected delivery date.
+If your orders are delivered by UPS, be sure to sign up for the free UPS MyChoice program to get alerts about the progress of your packages.

 Depending on which is more important for you, the day you place the order or the day you receive the order you can use that as your starting point to choose your order day.
 Since delivering orders is usually the thing that takes more time and does somewhat need to be worked around your customer’s availability it’s usually that end of the process that determines when you want to order

 As an example, I deliver my customer's orders on Wednesday, Thursday and Friday, so I want to receive my order by Monday so I can sort and bag my orders on Tuesday (and have a buffer day if the order is delayed).
 Since shipping usually takes 4 business days, once I factor in weekends that puts my order day at the Monday before.